-- (a) The mortgage loan shall generally be subject to the same terms and conditions as the Authority's Homebuyer Mortgage Program. - (b) The interest rate on the mortgage loan shall generally be lower than the interest rate charged under the Homebuyer Mortgage Program.
+- (a) The mortgage loan shall generally be subject to the same terms and conditions as the Authority's Homebuyer Mortgage Program or the Authority's General Homeownership Loan Program (whichever is applicable based on the source of funds for each such mortgage loan). - (b) The interest rate on the mortgage loan shall generally be lower than the interest rate charged under the Homebuyer Mortgage Program or the Authority's General Homeownership Loan Program (whichever is applicable based on the source of funds for each such mortgage loan).
 The interest rate shall be determined at the sole discretion of the Authority. - (c) Downpayment assistance mortgage loans shall generally be made available to eligible applicants under the same terms and conditions as is available to borrowers under the Authority's Downpayment Assistance Program.
 However, the Authority may decide, in its sole discretion, to impose an asset limitation. - (d) The Authority may, at its sole discretion, require that the mortgage loan documents provide that the Authority shall realize a certain, reasonable portion of the equity gain upon the sale of the mortgaged property.